kab49/mohave-desert.github.io/README.md

-This is a website devoted to the flora,fauna, places and people of the Mohave Desert.
+This is a website devoted to the flora, fauna, places and people of the Mohave Desert.